-If you have PTSD and need guidance and support regarding treatment, contact Zinnia Healing at (855) 430-9439.
+If you have PTSD and need guidance and support regarding treatment, contact Zinnia Health at (855) 430-9439.
 Our accredited and certified mental health professionals specialize in many evidence-based therapies for trauma, including cognitive behavioral therapy (CBT) and EMDR.

 The Benefits of EMDR Therapy

 Several benefits have been associated with the phases of EMDR therapy.
 These include: